jillesvangurp/www.jillesvangurp.com/_posts/2007-01-29-bought-a-porsche.md

   - reviews
   - TB
 ---
-I bought myself a nice <a href="http://www.lacie.com/products/product.htm?pid=10767">porsche</a> :-).
+I bought myself a nice [porsche](http://www.lacie.com/products/product.htm?pid=10767) :-).
 The 1/2 TB type.

 Currently the ntfs drive is formatting.
 I seems to be really quiet, compared to my maxtor external drive or my internal drive.
 Altogether I now have 1.1 TB of storage available.
 Should keep me happy for a while.